 great for: Although the day tour tourists on golf buggies stick out like a sore thumb, everybody will enjoy an afternoon strolling in the sun, photographing the old buildings and sipping some wine in Colonia.

 our travel tip: Ganache Café & Pasteleria, on 178 Calle Real, is a lovely little coffee shop to hang out in for an hour or two.

 where we stayed: Hostel El Español.
 It's very basic, without much of an atmosphere, but will do a job for anyone spending a night or two on a budget.
 The breakfast is poor and the lockers are on their last legs, but the large kitchen is good for home-cooked meals.
 It's also one of the closest hostels to the ferry and bus terminals - and it's cheap with dorms from £10/night!
-Book your bed here.
+Find out more and check availability here..

 onward connections: Regular daily bus departures to Montevideo (2 hours).
 There are also daily ferries across the Rio Plata to Buenos Aires (1 hour).
 The bus terminal and the ferry terminal are next door to each other, about 5 minutes walk from the historical centre.

 Although it may not be best known for its beaches, the capital city Montevideo actually has a couple of nice spots to spend the afternoon basking in the sunshine.
 Walk or cycle along the 'La Rambla' on a summer weekend, and you'll find most of the city's population on the clean, golden sand beaches of Playa Ramirez or Pocitos.

 However, the real charms of Montevideo reveal themselves on an afternoon in La Ciudad Vieja.

 great for: Montevideo was a really pleasant surprise to us, and we'd encourage everyone visiting Uruguay to spend a few days there discovering not only the beaches, but the charming old city and its laid-back version of Latino city life.